armanmoztar/armanmoztar/README.md

 ## Hi there 👋

 My name is Arman and I'm a fourth-year student at the University of British Columbia.
-My interests lie in computer science, data science... and anything in tech.
+My interests lie in computer science, data science and cloud development.
 Here's a little bit about me:

 - Currently working at Amazon as an SDE Intern
 - TA'd courses on computer networking and cloud computing
 - Current GitHub Campus Expert for the Vancouver Campus at UBC
-- Avid soccer fan (currently watching the Euros)
 - Enjoy skiing, music, and hiking

 ### Get in Touch
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/arman-moztarzadeh/) or via email (armanmoztar@outlook.com).
 Always looking to meet new people and discuss anything!

 <!--